Broadway TicketsAugust Shows in New York

 How far in advance should I book tickets for popular shows on Broadway in August?

-For hit shows like Gypsy, Hell's Kitchen, and Aladdin it is best to book at least 2-3 months in advance.
+For hit shows, it is best to book at least 2-3 months in advance.
 Less popular or long-running shows may have availability closer to performance dates.

 Are there any shows recommended for first-time visitors to Broadway in August?